tensorflow/tfjs-models/body-pix/README-v2.md

 * **canvas** The canvas to draw the body-part blurred image onto.
 * **image** The image with people to blur the body-part and draw.
-* **partSegmentation** A PartSegmentation object or an array of PartSegmentation object.
+* **partSegmentation** A SemanticPartSegmentation object or an array of PartSegmentation object.
 Must have the same dimensions as the image.
 This is typically created from `segmentPersonParts` or `segmentMultiPersonParts`.
 * **bodyPartIdsToBlur** Default to [0, 1] (left-face and right-face).
 An array of body part ids to blur.
 Each must be one of the 24 body part ids.
 * **backgroundBlurAmount** How many pixels in the background blend into each other.
 Defaults to 3.
 Should be an integer between 1 and 20.